 The by-product of reducing fraud usually involves delays due to increased paperwork, staff/partner frustration and impaired customer/user experience.
 Through the combination and integration of a number of tools fraud can be reduced and simultaneously: -

-After the short introduction (above), the videos are divided into four easily digested sections (of less than seven minutes each) comprising:
+After the short introduction (above), the videos are divided into four easily digested sections (of less than seven minutes each) and a summary comprising:

 Session 1: Online fraud types in high-value transactions: are we doing enough to prevent it?

 Session 2: Solutions and Capabilities to prevent digital fraud

 Session 3: Fraud incident prevention using video-enabled document & ID management

 Session 4: The positive impact of platforms on conversion and retention rates

 KYC and AML are just one stage of a typical customer journey and the solutions discussed here actually encompass the entire customer lifecycle.
 This passes through at least five distinctly different stages, although the precise ordering of stages and process elements will vary from one use case to another.